connectedcars/node-jwtutils/README.md

   scope: ['http://stuff', 'http://stuff2']
 }

-// Don't use this key for anything but testing const pemEncodedPrivateKey =
+// Don't use this key for anything but testing as this is the key from jwt.io const pemEncodedPrivateKey =
   '-----BEGIN RSA PRIVATE KEY-----\n' +
   'MIICWwIBAAKBgQDdlatRjRjogo3WojgGHFHYLugdUWAY9iR3fy4arWNA1KoS8kVw\n' +